- 2021-2022 CHS Pathways to Success Introduction

 WITHDRAWAL FROM SCHOOL

-Prior to withdrawing from school, student and parent must notify the Counseling Center which will check with teachers for clearance.
+Prior to withdrawing from school, student and parent must notify Student Services Administration.
 No student under the age of eighteen may withdraw from school without an exit interview.

 Grades convey an evaluation by the teacher of the student’s progress in school.